JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: then we have created the basis for a bump map
 NS: but we cant see it on our model
-NS: So we need to accociate
+NS: So we need to associate
-NS: the bump map immage
+NS: the bump map image
 NS: with the texture nodes
 NS: for it to display